Daniel Day-Lewis: Early life and education

 In 1968, Day-Lewis's parents, finding his behaviour to be too wild, sent him as a boarder to the independent Sevenoaks School in Kent.
 At the school, he was introduced to his three most prominent interests: woodworking, acting, and fishing.
 However, his disdain for the school grew, and after two years at Sevenoaks, he was transferred to another independent school, Bedales in Petersfield, Hampshire.
 His sister was already a pupil there, and it had a more relaxed and creative ethos.
 He made his film debut at age 14 in Sunday Bloody Sunday, in which he played a vandal in an uncredited role.
 He described the experience as "heaven" for getting paid £2 to vandalise expensive cars parked outside his local church.

 For a few weeks in 1972, the Day-Lewis family lived at Lemmons, the north London home of Kingsley Amis and Elizabeth Jane Howard.
 Day-Lewis's father had pancreatic cancer, and Howard invited the family to Lemmons as a place they could use to rest and recuperate.
-His father died there in May that year.
+His father died there in May of that year.
 By the time he left Bedales in 1975, Day-Lewis's unruly attitude had diminished and he needed to make a career choice.
-Although he had excelled on stage at the National Youth Theatre in London, he applied for a five-year apprenticeship as a cabinet maker.
-He was turned down due to a lack of experience.
+Although he had excelled on stage at the National Youth Theatre in London, he applied for a five-year apprenticeship as a cabinet maker, though he was rejected due to a lack of experience.
 He was accepted at the Bristol Old Vic Theatre School, which he attended for three years along with Miranda Richardson, eventually performing at the Bristol Old Vic itself.
 At one point he played understudy to Pete Postlethwaite, with whom he would later co-star in the film In the Name of the Father (1994).

 John Hartoch, Day-Lewis's acting teacher at Bristol Old Vic, recalled: